astronomer/docs/astro/deploy-dags.md

 - DAG-only deploys are significantly faster than project deploys.
 - Deployments pick up DAG-only deploys without restarting.
 This results in a more efficient use of workers and no downtime for your Deployments.
 - If you have a CI/CD process that includes both DAG and image-based deploys, you can use your repository's permissions to control which users can perform which kinds of deploys.
-See [DAG-based templates](https://docs.astronomer.io/astro/ci-cd-templates/template-overview#dag-based-templates) for how you can set this up in your CI/CD pipelines.
+See [DAG deploy templates](https://docs.astronomer.io/astro/ci-cd-templates/template-overview#dag-deploy-templates) for how you can set this up in your CI/CD pipelines.
 - You can use DAG deploys to update your DAGs when you have slow upload speed on your internet connection.

 ## Enable DAG-only deploys on a Deployment